 Overview of POP rules & regulations

 - Legal documents.
-The employer must set up a Plan Document and Summary Plan Description (SPD) before the effective date of the Section 125 POP plan.
+The employer must set up a plan document and summary plan description (SPD) before the effective date of the Section 125 POP plan.
 These documents explain the rules of the plan and are distributed to all employees.
 The employer should sign the plan document and keep it on file.

 - Salary Reduction Agreement.
 With a Section 125 POP plan, each eligible employee is given the option to opt in to a Salary Reduction Agreement with the employer, in which he or she agrees to the amount of pre-tax salary to be withheld from wages for health care coverage.

 - Nondiscrimination testing.
 Employers cannot discriminate in favor of highly compensated individuals.
-If you have any question about discrimination, we recommend performing nondiscrimination testing and keeping these tests on file in the event of an audit.
+If you have any questions about discrimination, we recommend performing nondiscrimination testing and keeping these tests on file in the event of an audit.

 - Employee enrollment.
 Employees can only enroll: